 Keeping a low credit utilization ratio (i.e., the percentage of your credit balance compared to your credit limit) is also key.
 A low ratio indicates a consumer that is not too dependent on credit, which reflects positively on their credit score.
 This is also a good pro-tip during a recession, as overspending is especially harmful during times of economic uncertainty.

 However, if a consumer’s credit card debt is becoming unmanageable, it might be worth considering a balance transfer.
 A balance transfer to a different card with a lower interest rate allows a consumer to pay off their debt quicker, as interest will accrue at a lower rate.
-Some cards even offer 0% introductory APR promotions for balance transfers, which allow consumers to transfer over debt from a different card and pay zero new interest on the balance over a set period of time.
-One should be mindful of their debt in advance of a recession and look at all of the options available.
+Some cards even offer 0% (link: /learn/about-creditcards/what-are-the-benefits-of-an-introductory-apr text: introductory APR) promotions for balance transfers, which allow consumers to transfer over debt from a different card and pay zero new interest on the balance over a set period of time.
+One should be mindful of their debt in advance of a recession and look at (link: /learn/about-loans/recession-tips-for-tackling-debt text: all of the options available).

 A recession can be a very challenging experience, but with a little financial discipline, it doesn’t need to drastically affect your credit.
 By keeping on top of card payments and preventing overspending, it’s more than possible to stay afloat during difficult times.
 Having said that, there is a possibility your card issuer can offer some assistance during heightened moments of need.

 With Fiona, you can get matched with credit card offers featuring competitive interest rates, along with options for balance transfers and 0% introductory APR, to help you maintain good credit health.